OfficeDev/office-js-docs-pr/docs/outlook/manifests/pinnable-taskpane.md

 ## Additional Resources

-For an example add-in that implements a peristent taskpane, see [command-demo](https://github.com/jasonjoh/command-demo) on GitHub.
+For an example add-in that implements a pinnable taskpane, see [command-demo](https://github.com/jasonjoh/command-demo) on GitHub.